 Currently, this technology is first-generation, hence its full capabilities have not been explored yet.
 As of now, this technology is able to capture a virus’s DNA, after it attacks a host.
 It then slides the captured DNA into its own DNA.
 This lets the host’s virus-fighting system use the virus’s DNA as a sample.
 This sample is then used to identify and destroy the virus the next time it attacks.

 While being a powerful tool, there are several controversies surrounding CRISPR.
 The main concern is the capability of humans ‘playing God’ and the ability to create designer babies.
 However, the potential for this technology is huge.
-If scientists are able to replace a few faulty genes, they can potentially cure major genetic disorders that include cystic fibrosis, Huntington’s disease, lactose intolerance, and color-blindness.
+If scientists are able to replace a few faulty genes, they can potentially cure major genetic disorders that include cystic fibrosis, Huntington’s disease, lactose intolerance, and colour-blindness.

 In conclusion, multiple digital health companies are ruling the healthcare market transformation.
 The big four, Google, Amazon, Apple & Microsoft are investing funds and efforts to reinvent healthcare as we know it.
 The great news is that these revolutionary technologies are just the tip of the iceberg.
 We are eagerly looking forward to what other discoveries partake in the digital health revolution!